gieoon/processhub-blog/README.md

 - Need a new mouse.

 We want to know what you think, how would you use ProcessHub?
-### Please direct all feedback to __jun.a.kagaya@gmail.com__
+### Please direct all questions to __jun.a.kagaya@gmail.com__

 ---

+## What is ProcessHub

+ProcessHub is a smart automation tool designed to assist you automate online actions.
+Instead of having a have free reign.

+Here's some examples to help inspire you:
+- Track prices from websites online and be notified if a price falls within a certain range
+- Receive data from online sources at scheduled intervals
+- Automation testing of your websites to ensure no new bugs have bene introduced, and the quality is up to par.

 ## How to Use:

-1. Create Processes by installing the extension via _link coming soon_
+1. Install our Chrome extension [Process Hub Creator Tool](https://chrome.google.com/webstore/detail/processhub-creator-tool/ipfoehnmpmmpljcaakgenkcddjbfapan)
+1. Press __Record__ and perform your actions manually.
+1. Set a frequency for how often you want the actions to give you data, or else set it to __Now__ if you only want to run this once.
+1. Press __Save__ when you're done.
-2. Once your process is saved, you can view it via the __Process__ tab in the extension (_screenshot coming soon_)
+1. Once your process is saved, you can view it via the __Process__ tab in a Google Spreadsheet.
-3. When the process runs, it will be bundled and emailed to your Google account if you are signed in
+1. When the process runs, it will be bundled and emailed to your Google account if you are signed in

 ## Disclaimer

-We're in version __v0.0.1__, what does this mean?
+We're currently in version __v0.3__, what does this mean?
 It means you can expect regular _bugs_, and _issues_.
-It also means you're one of our early users and adopters, and will have a direct impact in helping us to build a better product.
+It also means you're one of our early users and adopters, and will have a direct impact in helping us build a better product.

 ## Roadmap

-We've got a lot of features to implement, your feedback will help us prioritize.
+We've got a lot of features to implement, and your feedback will help us prioritize what needs to be done.
-- A website to replace the Chrome extension with a detailed view of all processes, as well as your own accounts
-- Graphs and analytics to view the data your processes have collected
-- Smarter features in the extension to be able to create processes on more complex websites

 ## Our Vision

 Automation is going to take over the world, it's just a matter of _when_.
+Andrew Yang is preaching a Universal Basic Income, because jobs will be taken over by automation.
 This is exciting, but also daunting.
-What we know to be normal is going to change.
-We hope that ProcessHub will be able to assist people in front of their computers, automating much of the repetitive tasks that we experience everyday.
-Our goal is to create a system intelligent enough to make decisions in sensitive areas.
+What we know to be normal will change.
+Tools like ProcessHub will emerge as part of the automation revolution to dramatically infuence our lives, and automate away much of the repetitive tasks that we experience everyday.
+Our goal is to create a system intelligent enough to not only perform tasks, but also be able to make intelligent decisions in sensitive areas and pain points in the industry.

+Let humans be creative, not data entry robots.